Additional $125 off all CGM Plans!

 a graphic of food sources of probiotics

-If you prefer to source your probiotics from food, not to worry!
-Probiotics are naturally found in a wide variety of fermented foods, though it’s important to note that not all fermented foods contain live probiotics.
+Of course, the best way to get your probiotics is from food!
+Probiotics are naturally found in various fermented foods, though it's important to note that not all contain live probiotics.

 1) Yogurt (with Live Cultures)